 Legal structures include Sole Proprietorship, Partnership, Limited Liability Company (LLC), C Corporation, and S Corporation.

-Consider reviewing the advantages and disadvantages of each legal structure and choose the one which fits your business and personal needs the most.
-Consider consulting with an accountant as well.
+Review the advantages and disadvantages of each legal structure and choose the one which fits your business and personal needs the most.

 Consider liability insurance for your business.